What is buy now, pay later?

 This payment option is a big step up from the well-established lay-buy system in terms of which your purchase was held for you until you had made full payment over a period of weeks or months.

-Buy now pay later is predominantly an online option, but it is available at till points in the physical stores of some retail chains in South Africa, and is likely to spread rapidly if the experience of other countries is anything to go by.
+Buy now pay later is predominantly an online option, but it is available at till points in the physical stores of some retail chains in South Africa, and is spreading rapidly with banks also providing these payment options.

 Who benefits?

-In theory, everyone does: the payment portal makes money by charging the retailer a percentage of each BNPL purchase; the retailer covers that cost through increased sales and more satisfied customers; and as a consumer you can buy something now and spread the payment out to take advantage of your future wage or salary payments.
+In theory, everyone does: the payment provider makes money by charging the retailer a percentage of each BNPL purchase; the retailer should be able to cover that cost through increased sales and more satisfied customers; and as a consumer you can buy something now and spread the payment out to take advantage of your future wage or salary payments.

 What happens if you don’t pay?

 As with everything credit-related, there are pitfalls.
-If a scheduled payment cannot go through on the required date because you do not have sufficient funds available in the account to which you’ve linked the purchase (despite the reminder you will have been sent beforehand), interest kicks in.
+If a scheduled payment cannot go through on the required date because you do not have sufficient funds available in the account to which you’ve linked the purchase (despite the reminder you will have been sent beforehand), a late payment fee and interest kicks in.
+Some providers offer a period of grace before applying these fees.
+And some then provide revolving credit, which can be costly.

-You should know what the interest rate is when you choose to pay with this option so you know exactly what any default would cost you.
+You should know what the late payment fee and interest rate is when you choose to pay with this option so you know exactly what any default would cost you.

 How does it work legally?

-As there is no intention for the buy now pay later option to be a credit agreement with interest, it isn’t one for the purposes of the National Credit Act as long as you pay as agreed.
-It only becomes an incidental credit agreement if you fail to make the payments.
-Interest can then be charged at 2% a month.
+Most buy now pay later options are not structured to be a credit agreement with interest, and so for the purposes of the National Credit Act (NCA) they are not credit agreements as long as you pay as agreed.

 Risk of overspending